A sustainability condition for stochastic forest model: Sustainability of forest

 \subsection{Sustainability condition}

-Let us show that if noise and the mortality of old age trees are small, then the forest is sustainable. \begin{definition} The system \eqref{E1} is said to be sustainable if for every initial value $(u_0,v_0)\in \overline{\mathbb R^2_+}$, the solution $(u_t,v_t)$ satisfies the conditions
+Let us show that if the intensity of noise and mortality of old age class trees are small enough, then the forest is sustainable. \begin{definition} The system \eqref{E1} is said to be sustainable if for every initial value $(u_0,v_0)\in \overline{\mathbb R^2_+}\backslash\{(0,0)\}$, the solution $(u_t,v_t)$ satisfies